Using Trusts in New Jersey to Defeat Claims of Creditors

-- No matter if there is a spendthrift provision or not, revocable trusts under the UTC are subject to the claims of creditors “during the lifetime of the settlor” and “after the death of a settlor, subject to the settlor’s right to direct the source from which liabilities will be paid.”
+- No matter if there is a spendthrift provision or not, a revocable trust under the UTC (New Jersey Uniform Trust Code) is subject to the claims of creditors “during the lifetime of the settlor” and “after the death of a settlor, subject to the settlor’s right to direct the source from which liabilities will be paid.”
 N.J.S.A.§3B:31-39.
 Not only can creditors go after the trust corpus, but if the probate estate is insufficient, the revocable trust is obligated to cover the “costs of administration of the settlor’s estate, the expenses of the settlor’s funeral and disposal of remains, and to a surviving spouse or partner in a civil union and children.”
 As I pointed out earlier, a settlor is broadly defined as “a person, including a testator, who creates or contributes property to a trust.”
 N.J.S.A. §3B:31-3.
 So, this definition includes a grandparent, even if the trust he or she sets up is for the benefit of a child or grandchild.

 AS TO THE BENEFICIARY OF A TRUST

 A Beneficiary Can Be Protected From a Creditor